Late touchdown lifts Centralia past Smith Center for Class 1A tittle

 "We had our chances; third quarter was where we had a couple chances to score and build a bigger lead, and we didn't do it," Sasse said.

-The wind had a big effect on strategy on both teams, wrecking havoc on the kicking game and taking the passing game out of the equation for most of the game.
+The wind had a big effect on strategy for both teams, wreaking havoc on the kicking game and taking the passing game out of the equation for most of the game.

 "The wind was obviously going to be a big factor," Sasse said.
 "Really second-guessed myself on some decisions, and (Centralia) coach (Larry Glatczak) was probably the same way."